 Dr. Amy Van Dyke is a fully Certified TCVM Practitioner.
-She is educated and experienced in all 4 branches of Traditional Chinese Medicine: acupuncture, herbal formulations, tui-na, and food therapy.
+She is educated and experienced in all 4 branches of Traditional Chinese Veterinary Medicine: acupuncture, herbal formulations, tui-na, and food therapy.
 She received her education from the Chi Institute of Traditional Chinese Veterinary Medicine.
 She completed her internship under Dr. Margaret Fowler.

 We offer personalized service with extended appointment times and one on one consultations with Dr. Van Dyke.
 In addition to a thorough Chinese examination, Dr. Van Dyke can review your pet's bloodwork, radiographs, medications, diet, and supplements.
 She will address all of your questions and concerns.
 Our ultimate goal is for your animal to live a longer, happier, and better quality of life.